 h) Business Model: What is the basic business model for acquiring customers and generating revenues?

 i) Basic financial forecast: The team should provide some basic forecasting information about the financial viability of your startup.
 Examples include sales projections, costs, burn rate, breakeven point, and how many users you need to make a profit.

 j) Use of funds: How much investment are you seeking and what are you going to do with the money?

-- Selection: Four/Five finalists will be chosen and notifications will be sent by Friday, April 17, 2020.
-The selected teams will be invited to pitch at the Innovation Pitch Competition on Friday, April 24, 2020.
-Free admission to the Entrepreneurship Symposium is included for the entire team.
+- Selection: Five finalists will be chosen and notifications will be sent by Friday, May 22, 2020.
+The selected teams will be invited to pitch at the Innovation Pitch Competition on Friday, June 5, 2020.